 Investing in workplace safety is just good business.
 But how do you do it effectively?

-In this guide, we’ll discuss how to implement simple safety practices in your workplace.
+In this post, we’ll discuss how to implement simple safety practices in your workplace.

 1. Train Your Employees